MahdiEftekhari/MahdiEftekhari/README.md

 - Foundation models and LLM-based intelligent systems
 - Artificial General Intelligence and Cognitive approaches in AI.
-- RAG and Self-RAG architectures
+- Advanced RAG architectures
-- Fuzzy approaches for modern AI systems
 - Time-series forecasting with deep learning and foundation models
 - AI applications in biological and behavioral research
 - Benchmarking and evaluation of AI models
+- Fuzzy approaches for modern AI systems

 ---